polyaxon/polyaxon/templates/experimentation/experiments.md

 ## Tracking experiment resources

-To view the resources of experiment 3 for example, given that is running now, run
+To view the resources of experiment 3 for example, given that it is running now, run

 ```bash
 polyaxon experiment -xp 3 resources